Wall Street to open Monday as storm hobbles New York

 Citigroup has its trading floor near the Hudson River in the Tribeca neighbourhood in Manhattan, putting it in a flood zone.
 The bank is operating from a backup trading floor in New Jersey and will shuttle critical employees there as necessary.
 It said "non-critical personnel should invoke their work-from-home strategies."

-Credit Suisse Group is situated by Madison Square Park in New York, outside of the city's evacuation zones for hurricanes.
-The Swiss bank planned to open its trading floor as usual on Monday, staffed with employees that live nearby and key personnel that can access trading systems remotely.

-A JPMorgan spokeswoman said many of the bank's traders lived in Manhattan and will be in the office on Monday.
-The bank expects to be fully operational, using backup trading and technology from Europe or Asia as needed, she said.
+Many of JPMorgan Chase & Co Inc's traders live in Manhattan and will be in the office on Monday.
+The bank expects to be fully operational, using backup trading and technology from Europe or Asia as needed, a spokeswoman said.

-Wells Fargo & Co, which has about 1,170 locations in Sandy's path, had already closed some locations by Sunday afternoon.
-Executives in various departments were holding conference calls on Sunday to discuss preparations, a bank executive said.

-The executive also said the exchanges' plan to stay open on Monday had complicated banks' preparations.
+One smaller Wall Street firm is shifting critical operations to an office in the Midwest and telling employees in New York to work from home, said an executive at the firm.

+The executive said he has no problem with exchanges being open on Monday.
+"It's all virtual now anyway," he said.

 Hurricane Sandy also led to some events being cancelled or postponed.
 Citigroup Prime Brokerage postponed a hedge fund event that had been scheduled for Tuesday.

-(Reporting by John McCrank, David Gaffen, Caroline Humer, David Henry, Charles Mikolajczak, Richard Leong, Edward Krudy, Lauren LaCapra, Dan Wilchins and Rick Rothacker; editing by Paritosh Bansal, Jennifer Merritt, Tiffany Wu, Maureen Bavdek, Dale Hudson & Gary Crosse)
+(Reporting by John McCrank, David Gaffen, Caroline Humer, David Henry, Charles Mikolajczak, Richard Leong, Edward Krudy, Lauren LaCapra, Dan Wilchins and Rick Rothacker; Editing by Paritosh Bansal, Jennifer Merritt, Tiffany Wu, Maureen Bavdek, Dale Hudson, Gary Crosse and Ken Wills)